The Complete History of Protein Powder

 Founded in 1991 by A. Scott Connelly and Dan Duchaine, Met RX hit the ground running with an aggressive marketing campaign.
 Connelly advertised his meal replacement powder as containing certain special muscle-sparing proteins and the amino acid profile of mother’s milk.
 As you probably guess, these claims would later be shown was based on a lot of pseudoscience.

 Connelly also claimed to be a Harvard-educated nutritionist and spent 20 years developing the Met RX formula.
-He even went as far as to say that Met RX was used in more than 20 hospitals as part of their standard nutritional protocol, and that it helped bring people back from critical illness.
-Yet, strangely enough, none of these claims were substantiated, and his highly touted MetaMyosyn protein that he claimed to have developed was actually purchased from another formulator.
+He even went as far as to say Met RX was used in more than 20 hospitals as part of their standard nutritional protocol, and that it helped bring people back from critical illness.
+None of these claims were substantiated, and his highly touted MetaMyosyn protein he claimed to have developed was actually purchased from another formulator.

 Still, Met-RX gained enormous popularity with athletes and it can still be found on store shelves today.

 Bill Phillips & EAS Take Off

 The other notable giant responsible for the surge in protein powder popularity was EAS.
 Founded by biochemist Anthony Almada and his business partner Ed Byrd in 1992, EAS first hit it big when they released Phosphagen - the first creatine supplement.